Dc0d1ng/Capstone-projectG/README.md

 Recommend me a game using these selections
 (radio selector?)

 Number of players 2-8 max
-time 5-10mins, 15-30, 30-1hr, 2hrs etc (might reduce the options)
+time 5-10mins, 15-30, 30-1hr, 2hrs etc (reduce the options)
-Will populate a list of 5 games (with a summary/details under each card) Beginner, intermediate, advanced
+Beginner, intermediate, advanced
 (Complexity of game)
+Choose Type of Game
+(family-friendly, coop, competitive, etc.)
+Will populate a list of 5 games (with a summary/details for each card)

 submit button that randomly selects based on preferences Adding a favourites icon/button
 Database with user and favourites (add, delete favourites)